-According to Handshake data, 78% of most students and recent alum want to attend a career fair before they apply for a job.
-Why?
-The most common responses were to “get a perspective of what it is like to work for the company” and to “understand if the “role and responsibilities align with their interests and values.”
+According to Handshake survey data, 80% of most students and recent alum want to attend a career fair before they apply for a job.* Why?
+The #1 reason students gave is to "ensure that there are opportunities for growth and development within the company."

 So you know virtual career fairs have their place in your early talent recruiting strategy, but you might still be wondering: how can we attract students to our sessions, and provide the best possible experience for students?
 At in-person fairs, you have the added attraction of food, swag, and even your mascot.
 How are you attracting students at virtual career fairs—particularly if your brand is lesser known?

 Check out the following 7 ways you can stand out before, during, and after your next virtual career fair.

 1. Proactively invite students to your booth

 Since 66% students and recent alumni want to receive proactive messages from employers that help with their job search*, reach out to your candidates early is critical to getting their attention.
 Filter from 13M+ student profiles to find your qualified talent matches.
 This gives you the ability to message those students one-on-one and proactively invite those students to your virtual career fairs.

 With Handshake Premium, you can create custom groups for each of your open roles and connect directly with potential candidates to invite them to your virtual fair.
 Learn more →

 2. Highlight what makes your brand unique